my forthcoming book:

 1. Those who still practice their samaya and yidam with a master.
 For them, he remains a luminous, immaculate being.
 Criticisms or exposures of his human flaws are not just irrelevant—they are threatening to destroy their relationship with the master who is after all still the central theme of their lives.

 2. Those who have moved on but still honor the influence of the former master in their lives.
 They recognize his human imperfections, yet feel grateful for the transformative power of his work.
-I see myself as a member of this group—acceptance and understanding are our priorities.
-We receive, however, a lot of criticism from groups one and three, who are more interested in being right.
+I see myself as a member of this group, prioritizing acceptance and understanding.
+We often receive criticism from groups one and three who are more interested in being right.

 Tensions between these groups, particularly between the first and third, are often intense.
 Each assumes the authority of truth.
 But seen from the tantric perspective, such conflicts are the outer play of unresolved inner alignments.
 The deeper invitation remains the same: to return again and again to one’s own samaya, one’s own yidam, and the clarity and truth they reflect.